culvertsoft/mgen/index.md

 The goal of MGen is to simplify type-safe sharing and persistence of state between applications, while permitting significant data model changes without requiring a global rebuild.
 We seek to make MGen highly extensible by having plug-in based architecture for extending the MGen toolkit.

+MGen consists of a compiler for source code generation and language specific runtime libraries.

 Check out [our preliminary technical whitepaper](http://culvertsoft.se/docs/WhitePaper.pdf).